Last updated June 28, 2021

-Add your certificate, any intermediate certificates bundles, and private key with the
+Add your certificate and private key with the

-At this point, you can verify that your application is serving your certificate by running:
+At this point, you can verify that your application is serving your certificate by grabbing the DNS target from the command output and running:

-Once you have verified that your app is serving your certificate, you must update your DNS settings for each domain on your app.
+Once you have verified that your app is serving your certificate, you must update your DNS settings for each domain on your app (if you haven’t already done so).
 The DNS entry assigned to your app’s domains will be listed after you add your certificate, using the pattern

 Heroku does not allow private keys to be extracted out of its systems.
 Make sure to keep a copy safely for yourself in case it needs to be reused anywhere.